coozoo/HomeworldRemasteredLauncher/README.md

     - oh not again, steam FPS counter again not visible under wine?
     - what a crap message from steam?...

-Maybe somehing more... but that's how it is my case.
+Maybe somehing more... but that's how it works in my case.

 ## Preparations to use script